Rowno/react-benchmark/README.md

   $ react-benchmark <path>

 Options
   <path>          Path to a JavaScript file that exports the function to be benchmarked.
+  --debug, -d     Run a development build instead of a production build to aid debugging.
+  --devtools, -t  Run Chrome in windowed mode with the devtools open.
-  --version  Prints the package version.
+  --version       Prints the version.
   --help          Prints this message.

 Examples
   $ react-benchmark benchmark.js